 (Lunch not included)

 *One airport transfer from Geneva to Annecy will be provided at a pre-arranged time.
+To guarantee that you’re included in this transfer, please ensure you provide us with your flight details a minimum of 8 weeks prior to the trip departure.

 Up early for our first day in the saddle!
 Heading out of Annecy, the valley terrain provides a perfect warm-up as we head towards the ski-resort town of La Clusaz.
 The road undulates on rolling valley roads through pretty towns and villages with plenty of roadside cafés!
 Passing through St George du Sixt, the anticipation builds as we see signs for the Col des Aravis.
 We head up steadily, reaching the summit at 1487m: a relatively short and gentle climb but still our first col and a significant achievement!
 Once we have reached the top we enjoy a fabulous descent.
 It’s over too soon; once through Flumet, we start to climb again.
 The Col des Saisies is a longer climb but you should be fully warmed up by now and should find your rhythm again quickly, despite resting your legs on the descent.
 It’s important not to over-do it – just climb at your own pace, resting when you need to.
 More cafés await us at the summit (1650m) and we stop for a quick celebratory coffee before relishing the long sweeping descent down to Albertville.
 Night hotel.
 (Lunch not included)